Annapurna base camp trek during the monsoon season

 Day 1: I had returned home the previous night after finishing the Helambu trek with a family.
 I got up after a restful sleep.
-My new trekkers consisting of a father and son from Singapore were arriving this afternoon, landing at 12.30 pm.
-I was to meet them, walk to the domestic airport, and we were to catch a 2.50 pm flight to Pokhara on the same day.
-I was getting ready packing up while checking my Flightstats app on their flight’s status.
+My new trekkers consisting of a father and son from Singapore, arrived this afternoon, landing at 12.30 pm.
+I met them, walked to the domestic airport, and caught a 2.50 pm flight to Pokhara on the same day.
+I was getting ready to pack up while checking my Flightstats app on their flight’s status.
 It showed that their plane was to land 25 minutes before the estimated time of arrival (ETA).
 We had agreed earlier to meet outside the arrival terminal, and they were given my description, although I was already connected to Kevin – the dad on Facebook and WhatsApp.
 The father and son trekkers – Kevin and David Kho.

 Day 2: We woke up early for our 6.30 am breakfast.
 We had a two and half hour drive to our starting point to be followed by a 3-4 hour uphill trek to our next destination of Chomrong.
 We stopped and picked our support crew after an hour of driving and continued.
 Fifteen minutes before we reached our stop, we had to change into another jeep on the other side of a small landslide, which had taken place the previous night.
-We were informed that falling rocks had injured a local trekker on the regular trail on the Westside of the Modi River.
+We were informed that falling rocks had injured a local trekker on the Westside of the Modi River’s regular trail.
 The rockfall was caused by an excavator constructing a new road.
 We had to walk on the newly made path on the East side of the Modi River.
-The Singaporean trekkers were briefed on how to be careful on the wet stone, slippery roots, and trail and to avoid moist areas to avoid leeches.
-We stopped at New Bridge for lunch that had been ordered by Ram, our porter, in advance.
+I briefed the Singaporean trekkers on being careful on the wet stone, slippery roots, and trail and avoiding moist areas to avoid leeches.
+We stopped at New Bridge for lunch ordered by Ram, our porter, in advance.
 We had another two and a half hours of the uphill trek until we reached Chomrong village, our destination for the day.
 We were making good time on the hike when it started to rain rather heavily 35 minutes before Jhinu Danda.
-We decided to stop here – an hour before our target destination to avoid walking in the rain, and we didn’t want to exert the trekkers on the very first day as they had a very early start to the day.
+We decided to stop here – an hour before our target destination to avoid walking in the rain, and we didn’t want to exert the trekkers on the first day as they had a very early start to the day.
 We had time to enjoy some hot beverages, hang our wet clothes to dry at the lodge.
-The trekkers Kevin and David were giving a talk on Nepal; it’s topography and ethnology before dinner.
+The trekkers Kevin and David talked about Nepal, its topography, and ethnology before dinner.
 They retired early to get ready for a long trek the following day.

 The area from now on until Annapurna Base camp and back is called the special management area.
-No bottled water is allowed for environmental reasons along with fresh or dried meat for religious beliefs.
-During the “off-season,” the lodge owners take annual turns to man each stop: One lodge will serve food, however, if there is a need for more rooms, the other lodge owners leave the room keys to the operating lodge owner so trekkers can sleep in their lodges.
+No bottled water is allowed for environmental reasons, along with fresh or dried meat for religious beliefs.
+During the “off-season,” the lodge owners take annual turns to man each stop: One lodge will serve food; however, if there is a need for more rooms, the other lodge owners leave the room keys operating lodge owner so trekkers can sleep in their lodges.

 Day 4: We got up early after a restful night of sleep.
 We were greeted by the summit of Mount Machapuchare (Fishtail) at Doban.
 Kevin had gotten up earlier and saw some wildflowers on his morning walk.
 We started trekking as usual after a hearty breakfast.
 Kevin pointed out the flowers that had taken his notice, and soon we were mesmerized by the abundant wildflowers in bloom.
-We had been enjoying the fresh bamboo shoots that were used on the food we had been eating for lunch the previous day.
+We enjoyed the fresh bamboo shoots used on the food we had eaten for lunch the previous day.
 This was a beautiful day admiring the flowers, waterfalls, and raging streams.
 We had a mixture of undulating to steep uphill walk until we reached Himalaya 2900 m, where we stopped for a hot drink.
-We continued on the uphill to a rock outcrop named Hinku Cave from where we could see Deurali – our lunch stop.
-We had to go through a small descend, cross two wooden bridges over torrential streams, and a short climb to Deurali 3200 m for a very welcome lunch.
+We continued uphill to a rock outcrop named Hinku Cave, where we could see Deurali – our lunch stop.
+After that, we had to go through a small descend, cross two wooden bridges over torrential streams, and a short climb to Deurali 3200 m for a very welcome lunch.
 We had a further 2-hour trek until we got to Machapuchare Base Camp (MBC) at 3700 m.
-Once again, the trail had been widened, and some climbs were made more comfortable by contouring rather than climbing.
+Once again, the trail widened, and some climbs were made more comfortable by contouring rather than climbing.
 We saw a much more new type of flowers on our hike to MBC.
 For the 2nd day of the trek, we didn’t get rained upon.
-There was a Spanish couple at the lodge we staying at MBC.
-Kevin had a long conversation with their shared interest in mountain biking.
+There was a Spanish couple at the lodge we were staying at at MBC.
+Kevin had a long conversation about their shared interest in mountain biking.

 It was good to see Dilip, the owner of the lodge, after a long time.
 I requested him to add the wild herbs and edible plants to our dinner.

 Day 5: We woke up early as usual with our herbal drink in the morning.
-I stepped into the front yard of the lodge to be greeted with views of Hiunchuli 6441 m, Annapurna South 7219 m to the West, and Machapuchare 6993 m was covered by the cloud to the east.
+I stepped into the lodge’s front yard to be greeted with views of Hiunchuli 6441 m, Annapurna South 7219 m to the West, and the cloud to the east covered Machapuchare 6993 m.
 The warmth of the sun soon cleared up the view of Fishtail 6993 m, and I called out to David and Kevin to come out with their cameras; being the monsoon, this was a real bonus, and one can’t tell how long the clouds would remain down.
 Today is a short 2-hour hike up to Annapurna Base Camp with a gain of 400 meters.
-We started hiking after breakfast with plenty of stops to take photographs of the mountains and abundance of flowers on the fields with raging streams on the way to ABC.
+We started hiking after breakfast with plenty of stops to take photographs of the mountains and an abundance of flowers on the fields with raging streams on the way to ABC.
 We were greeted with Panoramic views of Fishtail, Gandahrba 6248 meters, Annapurna III 7555 meters Singuchuli 6501 meters, Annapurna I 8091 meters Barahi Shikhar (Annapurna Fang) 7647 meters, Annapurna South 7219 meters, and Hiunchuli 6441 meters.
 We arrived at ABC at around 10.15 am; the clouds were slowly beginning to cover the peaks.
 We were the first ones to get there on this day.
-Upon asking the lodge staff if they had bookings, they said there was a group of 16 Koreans and 11 Nepali support crew coming later in the afternoon.
-By 2 pm, the peace was gone as were the views of the majestic Himalayan peaks.
+Upon asking the lodge staff if they had bookings, they said a group of 16 Koreans and 11 Nepali support crew came later in the afternoon.
+By 2 pm, the peace was gone, as were the views of the majestic Himalayan peaks.
 It had started raining from 11 am on and off for most of the day.

-Day 6: We were greeted by the 360 degree views the surrounding mountains, but this morning the cloud cover took place by 7.30 am, so we were fortunate to have gotten the views we did when we did.
+Day 6: We were greeted by the 360-degree views of the surrounding mountains, but this morning the cloud cover took place by 7.30 am, so we were fortunate to have gotten the views we did when we did.
 Today was a long day of about 7-8 hours of retracing our steps back to Bamboo and a whopping 1700 meters of descending mostly.
 Although we came up the same way, it was so much more comfortable admiring the flowers and views on the way down when breathing is so much easier.
-We stopped at Himalaya 2900 meters for lunch, which Pemba our trekking chef had prepared – macaroni in
+We stopped at Himalaya 2900 meters for lunch, which Pemba, our trekking chef, had prepared – macaroni in

 “Himalayan” Carbonara sauce sprinkled with Parmesan cheese.
-All of us suffered from “food coma” after that deliciously creamy pasta meal.
+All of us suffered from a “food coma” after that deliciously creamy pasta meal.
 We decided to continue towards Bamboo after a good rest.
-We passed quite a lot of trekkers heading up towards Basecamp on the whole way down, and this was supposed to be the monsoon off-season.
+We passed many trekkers heading up towards Basecamp on the whole way down, which was supposed to be the monsoon off-season.
 We arrived in Bamboo in a total of 6 hours of trekking – for the first time.
 We weren’t rushing in particular.
 David and Kevin were given a talk on Buddha, his life, practices, and philosophy before dinner by yours truly, which the father and son enjoyed and hadn’t heard this version of the story.
 David and Kevin opted for the mixed fried noodles they enjoyed on the way up for dinner.

 Day 9: We met up for breakfast and left for the airport.
 Our flight was on time with some view of the Himalayan peaks.
 We collected our baggage after landing at Kathmandu domestic airport, walked over to the international terminal.
 It was a long farewell; another wonderful trekking vacation had come to an end.
-We departed by promising to meet up again soon in the near future.
+We departed by promising to meet up again soon.